 - Surface coarse or wearing course

-Also Watch : Flexible pavement vs Rigid Pavement
+Also Watch : The flexible pavement vs Rigid Pavement Youtube video

 Road pavement – Subgrade